Why Geography at St Edmund Hall?

 Charlie Ramsay (graduated 2003)

-Olly Belcher (née Donnelly) graduated with first class honours in 2002 and then stayed at the College for an MSc in Development Studies.
+Olly Belcher (née Donnelly) graduated with first class honours in 2002 and then stayed on to do the MSc in Nature, Society and the Environment.
+She began a three-year stint as President of the St Edmund Hall Association in February 2020.
 In 2007, she founded the charity Shivia – which empowers the poorest in India to create livelihoods, boost income and inspire permanent change – and became its Chief Executive in 2010.
 Shivia was named International Charity of the Year in 2017 in the annual Charity Times awards.

 “I loved my course and my tutor at Teddy Hall; Geography gave me the opportunity to get back out to India [where Olly spent her gap year before university] to research and write a thesis on issues affecting the poor of West Bengal.
 I took the research to the next stage for my Master’s thesis, another crucial step for gaining knowledge and valuable contacts for Shivia.